-It is important to ensure those scattered weeds do not get the chance to set seed and fill the seed bank if you don’t want to be forever playing a game of Whac-A-Mole.
-Weed seeds will survive in the soil for a long time, setting itself up to take advantage of opportunities in the future to germinate and establish a new population of weeds.
-This reduces the production and quality of pastures and shortens their productive life by effectively strangling the pastures ability to absorb nutrients, water and sun.
+It is important to ensure those scattered weeds do not get the chance to set seed and fill the seed bank.
+Weed seeds can survive in the soil for a long time, setting itself up to take advantage of opportunities in the future to germinate and establish a new population of weeds.
+This reduces the production and quality of pastures and shortens their productive life by effectively depriving the pastures the ability to absorb nutrients, water and light.

 Clopyralid (Multiple) at a dilution rate of 25ml of Multiple to 10L of water for knapsacks or quad-bike/ATV sprayers is usually the most cost effective option if you’re targeting thistles, such as californian, nodding, scotch, variegated or winged.
-Whilst it will kill clovers, the clovers are only effected in the spot where the thistle was, and clopyralid (Multiple) residues do not last in the soil so it will not be too long before clovers can recolonise the spot.
+Whilst it will kill clovers, the clovers are only affected in the spot where the thistle was, and clopyralid does not have long term residual activity in the soil so it will not be too long before clovers can recolonise the spot.
 Even when boom spraying patches of californian thistle, it is surprising how quickly clovers will recolonise treated patches.
 It is better to be able to graze the grasses present even if the clover is absent for a period, as livestock will avoid grazing in the patches of Californian thistles.
 Alternatively, clopyralid is also very good for weed wiping Californian thistles.
 Research at Massey University has shown a single pass at 500ml/10L in the weed wiper can be just as effective as a double pass at the label rate of 250ml/10L.

-If there is a range of broadleaf weeds such as docks, ragwort, thistles or even brushweeds like blackberry, broom and gorse, then a combination of the herbicides triclopyr and picloram (Eliminate Bruskiller) is a good option.
-This grass friendly herbicide will control a range of weeds.
+If there is a range of broadleaf weeds such as docks, ragwort or even brushweeds like blackberry, broom and gorse, then a combination of the herbicides triclopyr and picloram (Eliminate Brushkiller) is a good option.
+This grass friendly herbicide will control a wide range of broadleaf weeds in pastures.

-For normal broadleaf weeds no additional surfactant/wetting agent is required, but if you are targeting brush weeds then results will improve with the addition of a quality organosilicone penetrant such as Accelerate.
+For most broadleaf weeds no additional surfactant/wetting agent is required, but if you are targeting brush weeds then results will improve with the addition of a quality organosilicone penetrant such as Accelerate.
 This reduces the rainfast period and improves plant uptake.
 If brushweed infestations are not too dense, it is surprising how much ground can be covered with a good, motorised pump and handgun set up with power hose reels.

-It may be tempting to use metsulfuron (Eradicate) when spot spraying, as it is a very low cost option and also controls a very wide range of broadleaf and brush weeds.
-However, it will damage most pasture species, so great care must be taken if metsulfuron is going to be used without leaving unsightly bare spots in the pasture.
+It may be tempting to use metsulfuron (Eradicate) when spot spraying, as it is a very low cost option and also controls a very wide range of broadleaf and brush weeds, but it will damage most pasture species.
+Great care must be taken if metsulfuron is going to be used without leaving unsightly bare spots in the pasture.
 In the long term this can be counterproductive as weeds will eventually re-establish in those bare spots.

-Tip - Adding a neutral spray marker dye (Assist Easy Red) will improve the efficiency of application, making it quicker and easier to avoid misses or doubling up.
+Tip - Adding a neutral spray marker dye (Assist Easy Red) when spot spraying will improve the efficiency of application, making it quicker and easier to avoid misses or doubling up.